grisu/gricli/USAGE.md

 Viewing Files
 -------------

-Use the 'view' command to print the contents of local and remote files.
-This command also accepts a jobname to easily view files associated with your jobs.
-For more information type 'help view'.
+Currently you may view local files using the command 'exec cat /path/to/local/file' .
+Upcoming releases will include a command to let you view local as well as remote files easily.

 Further Information
 -------------------